 - Select the date when you made each change to your website (e.g. adding product tables), and add some text describing the change.

-Remember to create an annotation every time you do something that might affect your conversion rate optimisation.
+Remember to create an annotation every time you do something that might affect your conversion rate optimization.
 The date of each animation will appear as a dot on the chart.
 When you're viewing your WooCommerce conversion rate data, if there are any major changes in the graph then you can easily see which change/annotation they were caused by.

 For example, adding product tables should increase your WooCommerce conversion rate.
 If you see a sudden spike in the conversion rate tracking chart, you can easily see if it happened after you added the product tables.

-Conversion rate optimisation is a cost-effective way to invest in improving the success of your store.
+Conversion rate optimization is a cost-effective way to invest in improving the success of your store.
 With a bit of time and the cost of a plugin, you can see an immediate increase in your sales which will continue well into the future.

 The amazing thing about improving the conversion rate is that you can increase your WooCommerce store's revenue without spending any extra on marketing or customer acquisition.
-If you're already getting a decent amount of traffic, then conversion rate optimisation increases your sales for very little effort.
+If you're already getting a decent amount of traffic, then conversion rate optimization increases your sales for very little effort.